mobile app bar

 Get all your NBA news here in just 60 words

 Candace Parker and Dwyane Wade discussed this during a recent conversation on Wade’s WY Network YouTube channel.
 The WNBA legend suggested that James’ record could eventually be broken given how much more efficient scorers have become and how dominant the three-point shot is in today’s game.

 But Wade, who knows the four-time champion better than anyone, doesn’t see it happening.
 “It’s not that they won’t be able to score that much.
 It’s the longevity to do that for 20+ years,” stated the Miami Heat icon.

-“And for Bron to be able to go through it the way he’s went through it all and play on this teams and still have his health and still get to reach 40…it’s a perfect storm,” added Wade.
+“And for Bron to be able to go through it the way he’s went through it all and play on this teams and still have his health and still get to reach 40… It’s a perfect storm,” added Wade.

 Parker agreed with Wade on all points, but still claimed it could be possible for someone to dethrone Bron.
 “It’s possible,” Wade responded.
-“But it’s damn near not possible,” which the two-time champ said with a chuckle.
+“But it’s damn near not possible,” the two-time champ said with a chuckle.

 LeBron’s scoring record is a testament to durability, adaptability, and sheer willpower.
 Decades from now, people might watch highlights of him doing everything from coast-to-coast dunks to deep threes and wonder how anyone could sustain that level for so long.